15 Ways to Start Your Own Homestead Journey Right Now, No Matter Where You Live!

 ** The first book I ever read about using and growing plants for medicine is Medicinal Herbs by Rosemary Gladstar.
 She has lived an esteemed life as an herbalist, and I have to say that everything I have tried that originates from her has worked!

-** The New England Academy of Herbal Medicine is absolutely hands down an excellent way to learn about herbs!
+** The Herbal Academy of New England is absolutely hands down an excellent way to learn about herbs!
 Their courses are comprehensive, interesting, easy to access, and fun!
 Click the link below or see my sidebar to see their many learning options.

 If you are interested in learning more about essential oils, my favorite book is The Complete Book of Essential Oils and Aromatherapy by Valerie Ann Worwood.